Unemployment Insurance Fraud and Social Security

 These UI fraud schemes are widespread and affect most states.
 The United States Secret Service is investigating more than 500 claims in over 40 states related to unemployment fraud.

 At Social Security, we’re taking steps to verify whether SSI applicants and recipients are victims of UI fraud.
 We will not reduce or terminate your payments due to a fraudulent unemployment claim.
-If you suspect you may be a victim of fraud, report it to your state fraud hotline.
-You may also report suspicions of fraud to your local unemployment office.
+You can find information on how to report fraud on the Department of Labor’s website.

 Remember that scammers always look for a chance to exploit your fears.
 Don’t fall for their tactics—and guard your personal information.
 Make sure to check out our past blog articles covering scams to stay informed.
 Please share this information with your friends and family—and let’s help each other stay vigilant.